 1752 – Tubac Presidio is founded in response to the Pima revolt.

 1828 – Mexican Independence from Spain.
 Spanish-born residents are ordered out of Tumacacori.

 1853 – Tumacacori officially becomes a part of the United States as a result of the Gadsen purchase.

 1908 – Tumacacori officially becomes a National Monument.
 Ten years later a custodian assumes control of the site and cleanup & restoration begins.

 Can you imagine living in New Spain, Mexico, Arizona Territory and the United States without ever moving, all in one lifetime?
 For many that was a reality.

 Just Wander Around

-If you have the time, I highly recommend wandering around Tumacacori.
-I’ve visited the site four times.
+If you have the time, I recommend just wandering around Tumacacori.
+I’ve visited the site many times.
 I still haven’t seen everything.
 Sometimes living history demonstrations are going on on the grounds.
-Also worth exploring are the gardens and museum.
+The gardens and museum are also worth exploring.
 Many thanks to Theodore Roosevelt for designating this beautiful area a National Monument in 1908.